Need Help? Give us a call.

-Evaluating loans from different lenders is much easier when you compare the interest rate and the APR.
+Evaluating loans from different lenders is much easier when you compare the APR vs. interest rate.
 It’s important to know the basic interest rate you’re being quoted for a quick comparison between loans.

 However, APR is what will reveal the true cost of the loan (especially if you are looking at short-term loans).
 APR takes into consideration the other costs and fees associated with borrowing money, as well as your repayment terms.
 By assessing the APR, you can more accurately compare the total costs of each loan offer and choose the one that’s best for you.
 The take away is this: If you want to compare apples to apples for business loans, then you need to know each loan’s APR.

 When it comes to the difference between APR vs interest rate, it’s critical you understand what makes them each unique.
 Most importantly, don’t ever just ask for the interest rate.
 Always ask a lender what the interest rate and APR are before committing to a loan.
 (And use a business loan calculator to calculate it, along with the effective interest rate, yourself if you have to).